 Key Issue Sub.
-No. Executive's Opinion & Recommendation 5.1 Location of Em ployment activity in various including Sand University College upport employment and economic ous locations throughout the County yford, Carrickmines, Clonskeagh, ege Dublin (UCD), Dún Laoghaire, rrywood and other smaller ubs.
+No. Executive's Opinion & Recommendation 5.
+1 Location of Employment i) Submissions support employment and economic activity in various locations throughout the County including Sandyford, Carrickmines, Clonskeagh, University College Dublin (UCD), Dún Laoghaire, Blackrock, Cherrywood and other smaller employment hubs.
 A0002 A0023 A0105 A0128 The contents of the submissions are noted.
 The Issues Paper included information on the existing employment landbank in the County.
-The Draft Plan will provide for future requirements having regard to inter alia population growth forecasts and will be informed by the contents of the Regional Spatial and Economic Strategy (RSES) and the Dublin Metropolitan Area Strategic Plan (MASP) including the "Guiding Principles to Identify Locations for Strategic Employment Development".
-Cherrywood, Ballyogan and Sandyford are all identified in the MASP as "Strategic Employment Locations" on the Metrolink/Luas Green line Strategic Corridor while UCD is recognised as a "Technology and Innovation Pole". regards to the In close pr where sus Proximate reducing t where sustainable access is available.
+The Draft Plan will provide for future requirements having regard to inter alia population growth forecasts and will be informed by the contents of the Regional Spatial and Economic Strategy (RSES) and the Dublin Metropolitan Area Strategic Plan (MASP) including the "Guiding Principles to Identify Locations for Strategic Employment Development" .
+Cherrywood, Ballyogan and Sandyford are all identified in the MASP as "Strategic Employment Locations" on the Metrolink/Luas Green line Strategic Corridor while UCD is recognised as a "Technology and Innovation Pole" . ii) Submissions makes recommendations with regards to the location of employment: In close proximity to key transport hubs and where sustainable access is available.
 Proximate to residential areas, thereby reducing the need to commute.
-A0129 A0143 The contents of the submissions are noted and will be considered in the preparation of the Draft Plan.
+Develop employment in DLR as a counterbalance to the City Centre.
+Locations that facilitate agglomeration and clustering.
+A0026 A0050 A0105 A0129 A0143 The contents of the submissions are noted and will be considered in the preparation of the Draft Plan.
 The Planning Authority agrees that the provision of quality public transport is a key element in the identification of employment land for people intensive employment uses.
-The majority of existing employment zoned land in DLR, with further development potential, including Sandyford, Carrickmines, and Cherrywood, are all on, or in close proximity to, the Luas Green Line. counterba mployment in DLR as a lance to the City Centre. that facilitate agglomeration and In terms of proximity to residential areas, the existing local level plans for each of the RSES identified "Strategic Employment Locations" - the Sandyford Urban Framework Plan, the Ballyogan and Environs Local Area Plan (LAP), and the Cherrywood Strategic Development Zone (SDZ) Planning Scheme - all include zoning objectives for significant amounts of residential development in tandem with other ancillary uses.
+The majority of existing employment zoned land in DLR, with further development potential, including Sandyford, Carrickmines, and Cherrywood, are all on, or in close proximity to, the Luas Green Line.
+In terms of proximity to residential areas, the existing local level plans for each of the RSES identified "Strategic Employment Locations" - the Sandyford Urban Framework Plan, the Ballyogan and Environs Local Area Plan (LAP), and the Cherrywood Strategic Development clustering.
+Zone (SDZ) Planning Scheme - all include zoning objectives for significant amounts of residential development in tandem with other ancillary uses.
 The Planning Authority recognises the potential for employment lands in DLR to, in part, complement the City Centre.
 The Draft Plan will be informed by Regional Policy Objective (RPO) 5.6 of the RSES that recommends a sequential approach for the development of future employment lands, with a focus on the re-intensification of employment lands within the M50 and at selected strategic development areas in tandem with the provision of high-quality public transport corridors and subject to appropriate ancillary infrastructure being in